luevano/luevano.xyz/src/blog/temp/jellyfin_server_with_sonarr_radarr.md

 systemctl start `qbittorrent-nox@qbittorrent.service
 ```

 This will start `qbittorrent` using default config.
-We need to change the port (in my case to `30000`) and add a config for when `qbittorrent` exits (the Web UI has a close button).
+We need to change the port (in my case to `30000`) and set `qbittorrent` to restart on exit (the Web UI has a close button).
 I guess this can be done before enabling/starting the service, but either way let's create a "drop-in" file by "editing" the service:

 ```sh
 systemctl edit `qbittorrent-nox@qbittorrent.service
 ```

-Which will bring up a file containing the service unit and a space where we can add/override anything.
-Read the comments and only add the following config on the specified text space:
+Which will bring up a file editing mode containing the service unit and a space where we can add/override anything, add:

 ```ini
 [Service]